PrintN/Human-Benchmark/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This project is licensed under the GNU General Public License v3.0 License.
 For more details, please read the [LICENSE](LICENSE) file.